 Write down your shot list before you start filming

-We know, we know, this is a very boring part of pre-shooting admin - but you really can’t afford to skip this step.
-It’s much easier to determine which shots you’ll need for your finished piece when you’re not trying the manage the myriad tasks on the day of filming, so write down each shot you want to get ahead of time to make sure you’ll remember to capture it on the day.
+We know, we know, this is a very boring piece of pre-shooting admin, but you really can’t afford to skip this step.
+It’s much easier to determine which shots you’ll need for your finished piece when you’re not trying the manage the myriad of tasks on the day of filming, so write down each shot you want to get ahead of time to make sure you capture it on the day.

-If you’re looking for a template, StudioBinder’s Shot List Builder is a simple, easy-to-use tool for organizing all the shots you need.
+If you’re looking for a shot list template, StudioBinder’s Shot List Builder is a simple, easy-to-use tool for organizing all the shots you need.